What is an IT Asset Inventory? (Updated 2022)

 Implementing a way of managing your asset inventory is a critical part of your company’s accounting processes.
 It’s also a great way to make sure that your company clearly understands the assets it owns and that they are being used in the most efficient and cost-effective way.

-Now that we know more about how an asset inventory system works, let’s take a closer look at the benefits it can offer a business.
+Now that we’ve jotted down the basic of IT asset inventory & management, let’s take a closer look at the benefits it can offer a business.

 Why Use It